dibalokechanda/dibalokechanda.github.io/_posts/2024-01-27-R-snippets-blog.md

 ### Clean themes

 This is kinda subjective and varies from person to person.
-But I normally use the followning code snippets as a theme.
+But I normally use the following code snippets as a theme.

 ```R
 theme_bw()+